dfk-paris/paris-project/README.md

 ## Deployment

 A webpack configuration is included to produce a bundled version of the JavaScript code for deployment.
-Install nodejs (v12) and run
+To use it, install nodejs (v12) and run

 ```bash
 npm install
 npm run build
 ```

-And find the bundle in `dist/main.js`.
+... then find the bundle in `dist/main.js`.

 The target application is an eXist-db application.
-Deployment is manual and involves copying the files from this repository to the eXist-db platform manually.
+Deployment is manual and involves copying the files from this repository to the eXist-db platform.

 ## Data Crunching